riddhi1212/Assam-app/readme.md

 11) Create migration and seed from csv file using Packalyst csv-seeder package.
 Also download composer Faker and way/generator
 	1) Migration DONE @12:38am
 	2) Manual seed from csv DONE @ 12:38am
+12) change 'looker-id' to User::lookeridcolname.
+So it can be referenced everywhere but changed only ONCE ALso figure out if this static const can be referenced from the migration and seeder

 ---
 Todo random later